MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/guidelines-for-apps-linked-to-saas-offer.md

 ms.author: surbhigupta
 ---

-# Guidelines for apps linked with SaaS offer
+# Guidelines for apps linked to SaaS offer

 If your Teams app is linked to SaaS offer ensure it adheres to the following guidelines: